patrickvankann/rabbitmq-docker-maven/README.md

 Maven Failsafe plugin is used to execute a basic pub/sub scenario over TCP and websocket to verify that the broker is working.
 The tests are in scr/test/java/net/eusashead/rabbitmq/SyncPubSubITCase.java.

+##Docker Hub
+The image is uploaded to [Dockerhub](https://hub.docker.com/r/eusashead/rabbitmq/).

+It should be possible to pull the image directly using
+> docker pull eusashead/rabbitmq